-Organizations recognized by the College of William & Mary may request funding for activities they sponsor from the Student Activities fee.
-The Student Activities fee is a non-academic fee charged to each full-time student at the College.
-The President will recommend the Budget of Student Activities fees to the Senate.
-Once the budget has been approved through the normal budget process it shall be taken to the Vice President for Student Affairs for presentation to the Board of Visitors
+Organizations recognized by William & Mary may request funding for activities they sponsor from the Student Activities Fee.
+The Student Activities Fee is a non-academic fee charged to each full-time student at W&M. The President will recommend the Budget of Student Activities Fees to the Senate.
+Once the budget has been approved through the normal budget process it shall be taken to the Vice President for Student Affairs for presentation to the Board of Visitors.

-The mission of the Student Assembly's finance allocation process is to foster growth and excellence in the student experience at the College.
+The mission of the Student Assembly's finance allocation process is to foster growth and excellence in the student experience at William & Mary.
 The Student Assembly will fund activities that comply with the following guidelines, irrespective of viewpoint of the organization, and in accordance with the Statement of Rights and Responsibilities found in the current edition of the Student Handbook.
 The Student Assembly will not fund activities that fail to comply with the prescribed guidelines.

 The budget process consists of four stages: (A) the budget request; (B) optional hearings of the EAC; (C) objections to the EAC recommendations and the President's presentation to the Senate; (D) final Senate approval and Presidential signature